 How is the Patent process in Turkey?

-4. Substantive Examination: Once the examination fees are paid, patent examiners at TURKPATENT will conduct a substantive examination of the patent application.
-This examination involves a thorough assessment of the invention’s novelty, inventive step, and industrial applicability to determine if it meets the requirements of patentability under Turkish law.
+Substantive Examination: Once you pay the examination fees, TURKPATENT examiners conduct a detailed assessment of the invention’s novelty, inventive step, and industrial applicability to confirm whether it meets patentability criteria under Turkish law.

-5. Grant: Once the application passes the substantive examination, the patent is granted in Turkey.
+Grant: Finally, when the application successfully passes the substantive examination, TURKPATENT grants the patent.

 Patent term: